 • BVNS symposium fee + annual membership (payment received by 3rd March): £150

 • Undergraduate veterinary student BVNS symposium only fee (payment received by 3rd March): £40

 We kindly ask to ensure funds are received in our bank by 3rd March to qualify for early bird.

 • BVNS symposium fee + annual membership (payment received AFTER 3rd March): £200

 Papers, reports or articles containing the work submitted in the abstract must NOT have been submitted or accepted for publication prior to submission of the abstract.
 Abstracts must NOT have been presented elsewhere prior to presentation at the BVNS meeting.

 - Submit the abstract as an MS Word file (.doc or .docx)

 - Indicate whether ethical approval was obtained for the study

 - The abstract should be a maximum of 500 words

-- Organize the body of the abstract as follows:
+- Organise the body of the abstract as follows: